varnishcache/homepage/R1/source/extras/index.rst

 These utilities range from simple VCL edition enhancements, various cache invalidating solutions, node & cluster management to plugins for several monitoring and statistics tools.
-If yoyu would like to add new utilities or make changes send a PR to `this github repo <https://github.com/varnishcache/homepage/>`__ and we will be happy to include it.
+If you would like to add new utilities or make changes send a PR to `this github repo <https://github.com/varnishcache/homepage/>`__ and we will be happy to include it.